Westfield F.C. (Surrey): Westfield Ladies

 Westfield Football Club had operated a women's football team, Westfield Ladies FC.
 It had been affiliated to the men's team since forming in 2009 until 2014, and contributes into the club's community development programme.
 The Ladies won their respective league in their opening season and played their homes games at Woking Park.
-However, after only a few seasons the ladies team was dissolved leaving only the senior men's team, the reserve team and the academy (now U18s).
+However, after only a few seasons the ladies team was dissolved leaving only the senior men's team and the reserves (now U18s).